Meet the Monotype Studio.

 Tom Foley is a Creative Type Director for Monotype, and in his role, is responsible for leading a team of type designers creating fonts for the Monotype Library and corporate brands.
 Words and letters are in Tom’s blood - his great-grandfather was from a family of stonemasons that specialized in letter carving, and his uncle was a sign painter.

-Phil is a Creative Type Director and type designer with many years of experience in the design and engineering of fonts for global brands.
+Phil is an Executive Creative Director with many years of experience in the design and engineering of fonts for global brands.
 Working in collaboration with design studios and global clients, Phil understands the creative and business needs of brands looking to build continuity with type.

-Tom Rickner is a Creative Type Director with a career in type that spans more than three decades.
-During that time, he has mastered nearly every aspect of type design and font production, from his earliest days editing bitmaps, to designing some of the very first Multiple Master fonts for Adobe and TrueType GX Variations fonts for the Font Bureau and Apple.
+Tom Rickner is Senior Director of the Studio with a career in type that spans more than three decades.
+During that time, he has mastered nearly every aspect of type design and font production, from his earliest days editing bitmaps, to designing some of the very first Multiple Master fonts for Adobe and TrueType GX Variations fonts for the Font Bureau and Apple, where he was also a pioneer of variable type.

 Robin Hui joined Monotype Hong Kong as a type designer in 1988.
-He is currently the Chief Typographer and Production Manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting and rendering control of typefaces across different platforms.
-Before joining Monotype, he worked 10 years as a professional typesetter where Robin gained experience in how type is used effectively, while also developing a strong passion for Chinese typography.
+He is currently the Chief Typographer and Production Manager of Monotype Hong Kong, responsible for a wide variety of type design and technology projects, including compression, hinting, and rendering control of typefaces across different platforms.
+Before joining Monotype, he spent 10 years as a professional typesetter, where Robin gained experience in how type is used effectively while also developing a strong passion for Chinese typography.

 Studio expertise and thought leadership.